CSSE-490/Lab3/README.md

 * `gui` : Opens a JFrame that allows manual switching of the local Philosopher
 * `hungry` : Forces the local Philosopher into the hungry state
 * `thinking` : Forces the local Philosopher into the thinking state
+* 'thirsty' : Forces the local Philosopher into the thirsty state

 ## Incentive
 * GUI (via the `gui` command)